pnp/blog/content_to_be_cleaned/microsoft-365-pnp-community-june-2021-update.md

     the latest updates.
 -   **PnPJs** - PnPJs encapsulates SharePoint REST APIs and provides a fluent and easily usable interface for querying data from SharePoint sites.
-It\'s a replacement of already deprecated pnp-js-core library.
+It's a replacement of already deprecated pnp-js-core library.
 See [changelog](https://github.com/pnp/pnpjs/blob/dev/CHANGELOG.md) for the latest updates.